kaushik102003/stocks-prediction/README.md

 ## Installation

 To run this application, you need to have Python installed.
-Then, install the required packages using pip:
+Then, install the required packages using pip install streamlit fbprophet yfinance plotly

 ## Usage